maxpou/maxpou.fr/content/posts/2020/2020-05-04-code-coverage/index.md

   }
   ```
 * [implementation detail](/10-tips-write-better-tests#8---avoid-implementation-detail) a.k.a. tests that result with false positives and false negatives.
 You have a lot of them when you search for react/vue components on GitHub;
-* reducing code lisibility when code cannot be tested.
+* reducing code readability when code cannot be tested.
 Less lines of code === less uncovered percentage.
 You can also write more verbose code on the covered part to gain even more percent.
   ```js
   // given generatePdf() is hard to test... const filename = `${user.name}-${user.lastname}.pdf`